-Expenditures reported on the schedule are reported on the accrual or modified accrual basis of accounting.
+Expenditures reported on the schedule are reported on the modified accrual basis of accounting.
 Such expenditures are recognized following the cost principles contained in the Uniform Guidance, wherein certain types of expenditures are not allowable or are limited as to reimbursement.
 Negative amounts shown on the schedule represent adjustments or credits made in the normal course of business to amounts reported as expenditures in prior years.
 Pass-through entity identifying numbers are presented where available.

 The underlying accounting records for grant programs are maintained on the modified accrual basis of accounting.
 Under the modified accrual basis, revenues are recorded when susceptible to accrual, i.e., both measurable and available.
 Available means collectible within the current period or soon enough thereafter to be used to pay liabilities of the current period.
 Expenditures are recorded when the liability is incurred.
-The accounting records for other grant programs are maintained on the accrual basis, i.e., when the revenue has been earned and the liability is incurred.